christytan/OCI-GoldenGate/workshops/atp-d/LabGuide300ProvisioninganAutonomousContainerDatabase.md

 ## Required Artifacts

-- To complete this lab you need access to an Oracle Cloud Infrastructure account with fleet administrator privileges.
+- An Oracle Cloud Infrastructure account with fleet administrator privileges.
 For a detailed description of required IAM policies, please refer to the [fleet admin guide](https://docs.oracle.com/en/cloud/paas/atp-cloud/atpfg/index.html) of the autonomous database documentation set.

 ## Steps

-### **STEP 1: Create an autonomous container database
+### STEP 1: Create an Autonomous Container Database (ACD)

 **Login to your OCI account as a fleet administrator**